 Shift code insertion is required for splitting DBCS items.
 That is, when a DBCS operand is split across multiple records, the shift-in character is inserted at the end of the current record, and the shift-out character is inserted at the beginning of the next record.
 A space is padded after the shift-in character, if necessary.
-These additional inserted shift codes and spaces are included in the count while the compiler is calculating the number of records required.
+These inserted shift codes and spaces are included in the total byte count of the sending data items.